 This course is designed for graduate students and early-career researchers interested in designing conservation genomics projects or already generating genome data to acquire the skills necessary to: assemble and annotate a genome and transcriptome, estimate demographic history and signatures of natural selection, and compare to existing genomic resources.
 The hands-on tutorials in this workshop will be performed on a High-Performance Computing Cluster via the Unix command line.
 Although some review of Unix will be included in the course, all participants should be familiar with basic Unix commands.
 We recommend this short tutorial:

 The total cost for professional training includes our Housing ($412.50) and Dining ($330.00) Packages and covers:

 - Instruction, course manual, and other course materials

 - Airport pick-up and drop-off shuttle service at Dulles International Airport (IAD) at pre-arranged times.
 We do not provide ground transportation shuttle service to or from any other airports in the Washington, DC, region

 - Daily full-service buffet at the SMSC Dining Commons.

-- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost)
+- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at twice the cost of shared housing)